-At The Landing Veterinary Clinic, our vets offer routine wellness exams with a focus on preventative and proactive care for your cat or dog.
+At The Landing Veterinary Hospital, our vets offer routine wellness exams with a focus on preventative and proactive care for your cat or dog.
 These routine wellness checkups help to ensure that your pet is in good health.

 The Importance of Preventive Care

 Wellness exams are a key part of helping to maintain good long-term physical health for your pet.